 Section 8.
 Removal from Office

-A petition for removal of a CCC officer shall be signed by at least five members of the division and submitted in writing to the president.
+A petition for removal of a CCC-DPHMD officer shall be signed by at least five members of the division and submitted in writing to the president.
 If the president is the subject of the petition, it shall be submitted to the president-elect.

 The president (or president-elect) shall, within seven days, notify each Executive Board member in writing of the receipt of such a petition, solicit relevant evidence from all parties concerned, and call a special meeting of the Executive Board to consider the matter within 30 days following receipt of the petition.